bylexus/pcms/doc/site/index.md

 comfortable writing code in an editor than clicking in a UI.

 This is the idea behind **pcms**, the Programmer's CMS: A clutter-free, code-centric, simple CMS to deliver (simple) web sites.
-For people who love to code, and also producing content, not fiddling with the CMS.
+For people who love to code, and just want to produce content as they want, not fiddling with or around the CMS.

 This is the documentation of **pcms**.
 Be aware that you need to know the following architectures / concepts in order to use both pcms and this documentation: